 If a student is in a COVID-19 protocol, face shields may be worn in addition to a face mask if desired.

 What happens if my child or I am vaccinated?

 Individuals who are up-to-date with their COVID-19 vaccine dose schedule (14 days past the final dose in the series for ages 5-17 and boosted for individuals ages 18 and older) may remain in school as long as they remain symptom-free.

 If a vaccinated individual begins to show symptoms, then the standard COVID protocols apply for testing and school exclusion.

 What health and safety measures will be implemented?

-- Masks - Per Illinois Department of Public Health and Illinois State Board of Education guidance and the Governor's Executive Order Number 18, all individuals inside the buildings are required to wear masks.
+- Masks - Center for Disease Control, Illinois Department of Public Health and Illinois State Board of Education guidance strongly recommend that all individuals inside the buildings wear masks.

 - Social Distance - We will have a 3-6 ft. social distance requirement in our classrooms, hallways, and offices.
 Some hallways and stairwells may have clear designations for traffic flow.
 Six (6) feet of social distancing will be maintained in cafeterias during lunch periods when masks are removed for eating.

 - Cleaning Procedures - We have enhanced our cleaning procedures to meet or exceed CDC and IDPH guidelines.
 Products used are Environmental Protection Agency approved disinfectants for use against coronavirus.